gokrazy-community/firmware-rpi/README.md

-# Firmware for Raspberry Pi (from official bullseye repo)
+# Firmware for Raspberry Pi (from official bookworm repo)

 This repository holds bootloader firmware files for the Raspberry Pi, downloaded from https://archive.raspberrypi.org/debian/, for usage by the [gokrazy](https://github.com/gokrazy/gokrazy) project.